binraker/PyRealSense/README.md

 TODO:

+Fix access violation issue generated when using OWN_DATA flag to prevent memory leak

-Add error handeling (absolutle none in there at the moment!!)
+Add error handeling (virtually none in there at the moment!!)

-Add ability to set camera capture params
+Add ability to set camera capture params and which streams to enable

-Make getframe() return data from all cameras
+Done: Make getframe() return data from all cameras

 Just generally  make it good!!